Skip to navigation Skip to content

 Re-claiming upon return to Australia

-Customers can complete a verbal re-claim on their return if they meet all of the following criteria:
+Customers can complete a verbal re-claim on their return if:

 • their CSHC has been cancelled due to a temporary overseas absence exceeding their maximum portability period, and